Lecturer in Politics/International Relations

 Basis: Full Time

-This post is advertised in conjunction with R170379 (Senior Lecturer in Politics/International Relations) and R170384 (Reader in Politics/International Relations).
-If you would like to be considered for more than one post, you need to submit a separate application for each (Lecturer – Reference number R170380; Senior Lecturer – Reference number R170379; Reader - Reference number R170384).
+This post is advertised in conjunction with Senior Lecturer in Politics/International Relations (R180199).
+If you would like to be considered for more than one post, you need to submit a separate application for each (Lecturer – Reference number R180198; Senior Lecturer – Reference number R180199).

 The School of Languages and Social Sciences is an ambitious, expanding, multidisciplinary School with an established reputation for excellence in teaching and research.

-The Politics and International Relations department is seeking to make up to two appointments at Lecturer, Senior Lecturer or Reader level in Politics or International Relations from 2nd January 2018, or by negotiation at a date thereafter.
+The Politics and International Relations subject group is seeking to appoint up to two appointments at Lecturer level in Politics or International Relations from 1 September 2018.
 Strong candidates from any sub-field of Politics or International Relations, including all area specialisms, are encouraged to apply.
-At least one appointee will be expected to teach modules in the area of International Relations.
+We would be interested in strengthening the proportion of our department with experience in the use of quantitative research methods, but this is by no means a requirement.
+It would also be helpful if one postholder were able to contribute to the teaching of International Relations.

 You should have experience of teaching in Politics and/or International Relations, and be able to contribute to the development of the teaching portfolio within the subject group.
 You should have a completed doctorate in a relevant social science discipline and a strong track record of publications and research.